zytric/raj/_posts/2020-07-24-copy-images.md

 # Copy images without losing datestamp

-The following script generates a batfile.
+The following script generates a batfile with robocopy.
+The destination folder will be /YYYY-MM/filename.xxx.

 ```javascript
 var fs = require('fs');